ms/buildtogether.tech/debugging/index.md

 ## Common Errors

-As <span x="novices"/> describes, instructors' beliefs about what mistakes novice programmers make most often bear little relation to the actual frequency of different mistakes.
-For experienced programmers, <cite>Pritchard2015</cite>
+What mistakes do programmers make most often?
+The largest study of this for novices is <cite>Brown2017</cite>, which found that mismatched quotes and parentheses are the most common type of errors in novice Java programs, but also the easiest to fix, while some mistakes (like putting the condition of an `if` in `{…}` instead of `(…)` are most often made only once.
+Unsurprisingly, mistakes that produce compiler errors are fixed much faster than ones that don't.
+Some mistakes, however, are made many times, like invoking methods with the wrong arguments (e.g., passing a string instead of an integer).

+<cite>Brown2017</cite> also compared the mistakes novices actually make with what
+their teachers thought they made.
+They found that, "…educators formed only a weak consensus about which mistakes are most frequent, that their rankings bore only a moderate correspondence to the students in the…data, and that educators' experience had no effect on this level of agreement."
+For example, mistaking `=` (assignment) and `==` (equality) wasn't nearly as common as most teachers believed.

-reported that the most common errors in Python programs were (in order):
+For experienced programmers, <cite>Pritchard2015</cite> reported that the most common errors in Python programs were (in order):

 -   SyntaxError: invalid syntax
 -   NameError: name *name* is not defined